intersystems-community/EnsembleWorkflowUI/README.md

 # EnsembleWorkflowUI
-Angular UI for InterSystems Ensemble Workflow
+AngularJS UI for the InterSystems Ensemble Workflow

 ## Installation
-1. Firstly, please import (and build) project from [REST API](https://github.com/intersystems-ru/EnsembleWorkflow)
+1. Please import (and build) [WorkflowAPI](https://github.com/intersystems-ru/WorkflowAPI) project at first.
-2. Then create (if you didn't) a web-application for REST in the Portal Management System (for ex. `/api/workflow/`).
-Set dispatch class to `Workflow.REST`, Authentication methods to `Unauthorized` and `Password`.
-3. Then import (and build) all files of this project.
+2. Import (and build) all files of this project.
-4. Create an application for UI (for ex. `/csp/workflow/`), specify csp-folder to folder with poject files.
-Set Authentication methods to `Unauthorized` only.
+3. Create a web-application (eg. `/csp/wf`) for UI and set the same values for the "Group by ID" property to this app and the REST App.
+4. Set authentication method to `Password`.
+5. Set `Login Page` property (eg. `/csp/wf/login.csp`)
+6. Specify zCSP Files Physical Path` property to the folder with project files.
-5. Correct appname in `config.json` to name of your REST app.
+7. Correct `restAppName` property in `config.json` to the name of your REST app.
-6. Launch `index.html`.